influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/writing_data.md

 InfluxDB supports gzip compression.
 To reduce network traffic, consider the following options:

-* To accept compressed data from InfluxDB, add the `Accept-Encoding: gzip` header to HTTP API requests.
+* To accept compressed data from InfluxDB, add the `Accept-Encoding: gzip` header to InfluxDB API requests.

-* To compress data before sending it to InfluxDB, add the `Content-Encoding: gzip` header to HTTP API requests.
+* To compress data before sending it to InfluxDB, add the `Content-Encoding: gzip` header to InfluxDB API requests.

 For details about enabling gzip for client libraries, see your client library documentation.